 Selected publications (see my Academia.edu page for PDFs of many of these)

 - 2019. ‘Ǫrvar-Oddr’s Ævikviða and the Genesis of Ǫrvar-Odds saga: A Poem on the Move.’
-Moving Words.
+Moving Words in the Nordic Middle Ages.
 Ed.
 Amy Mulligan and Else Mundal.
 Turnhout: Brepols.
 279-296.

 - 2018.
 ‘Perspectives on Translating Medieval Law.’
 Tradurre: un viaggio nel tempo.
 Ed.
 Maria Grazia Cammarota.
 Venezia: Edizioni Ca’ Foscari.
 131-147.